salesforce/design-system-react/CONTRIBUTING.md

 * `extends React.Component`
   * initial state within `constructor`
   * life cycle methods
-  * sub-render methods (keep to a minimum)
+  * sub-render methods (keep to a minimum, only use to stay "DRY")
   * component render

-* Static class properties that should be added to the class variable after creation. `static` prefix is not currently compatible with our documentation site build.
+* Static class properties that should be added to the class variable after creation.
+ES7's `static` prefix is not currently compatible with our documentation site build.
   * display name
   * prop types
   * defaults props